Raleigh Bicycle Company: Early years

 There was a resurgence in domestic and export demand for pedal bicycles and by February 1932 Raleigh had acquired all the Humber Limited trade marks.
 Manufacture was transferred to Raleigh's Nottingham works.
 Raleigh-made Humbers differed from Raleighs only in chainwheels, fork crowns and some brakework.

-During the Second World War, the Raleigh factory in Nottingham was used for the production of fuzes.
+During World War II, the Raleigh factory in Nottingham was used for the production of fuzes.
 Bicycle production was reduced to approximately 5% of its peacetime capacity.

 In 1939, Raleigh opened a bicycle factory at 6 Hanover Quay, Dublin, Ireland and commenced bicycle production there.
 The Raleigh (Ireland) business expanded and moved to 8–11 Hanover Quay, Dublin in 1943.
 The plant produced complete bicycles and Sturmey-Archer hubs, and remained in production until 1976, when the factory burned down.
 Models produced there latterly were the Chopper and Triumph 20.
 The head badges changed in the late 1960s, possibly after the passing of the Trade Descriptions Act in the UK.
 Dublin-made machines no longer had "Nottingham England" on the Heron or Triumph head badge, the panel being left blank instead.

 Motor vehicles

 In 1899, Raleigh started to build motorcycles and in 1903, introduced the Raleighette, a belt-driven three-wheel motorcycle with the driver in the back and a wicker seat for the passenger between the two front wheels.
 Financial losses meant production lasted only until 1908.

-In 1930, the company acquired the rights to the Ivy Karryall, a motorcycle fitted with a cabin for cargo and a hood for the driver.
+In 1930, the company acquired the rights to the Ivy Karryall, a motor tricycle fitted with a cabin for cargo and a hood for the driver.
 Raleigh's version was called the Light Delivery Van and had a chain drive.
 A two-passenger version was followed by Raleigh's first three-wheel car, the Safety Seven.
 It was a four-seat convertible with shaft drive and a maximum speed of 55 mi/h.
 A saloon version was planned, but Raleigh shut its motor department to concentrate on bicycles again.
 Chief designer T. L. Williams took the equipment and remaining parts and moved to Tamworth, where his company produced three-wheelers for 65 years.
 The leftover parts from Raleigh carried an "R", so Williams chose a matching name: Reliant.

 Raleigh also made mopeds in the late 1950s and 1960s as the bicycle market declined.
 The most popular of which was the RM6 Runabout.
 This model featured unsprung front forks and a cycle type calliper front brake which made it a very affordable mode of transport.
 Because of its success, production continued until February 1971; 17 months after Raleigh had stopped manufacturing all other mopeds.

 With the surge in scooter ownership in the UK, Raleigh built a small Italian scooter, the Bianchi Orsetto 80, under licence, sold as the Raleigh Roma, with production continuing until 1964.